Video added on Nov. 2016

 During the six long years of the Second World War, the naval warfare endured by the Allied forces in the waters of the Atlantic Ocean was strongly supported by the Canadian Merchant Navy who provided them with the much-needed personnel, food, fuel and weapons.

-In the absence of Canada’s help, a crucial Nazi victory at sea could have starved Great-Britain into capitulation.
-To commemorate Canada merchant navy’s valuable help, the Royal Canadian Mint has released the 2015 Canada’s Merchant Navy in the Battle of the Atlantic 2 oz.
+In the absence of Canada’s help, a crucial Nazi victory at sea could have starved Great Britain into capitulation.
+To commemorate the Canadian merchant navy’s valuable help, the Royal Canadian Mint has released the 2015 Canada’s Merchant Navy in the Battle of the Atlantic 2 oz.
 Fine Silver Coin.

 The HMCS Iroquois is seen arriving from behind to help the SS Duchess of York and save the remaining 628 survivors.
-The obverse is inscribed with 30 DOLLARS – the price of silver coin and 2015 CANADA with the historical effigy of King George V featured in the center.
-The portrait of the King was originally designed by T. H. Paget.
-Each coin weighs a total of 62.67 grams and has a diameter of 54 millimeters.
+The obverse is inscribed with 30 DOLLARS – the price of silver coin and 2015 CANADA with the historical effigy of King George V featured in the centre.
+T. H. Paget originally designed the portrait of the King.
+Each coin weighs a total of 62.67 grams and has a diameter of 54 millimetres.